Best Things to Do in Granada, Spain

 Study science with the family at the Parque de las Ciencias

-Hike the Sierra Nevada
+Hike in the Sierra Nevada Mountains

 Sierra Nevada

-Depending on the region that you’re focusing on during your Spain travel itinerary, you’ll find a wide variety of fried foods, cold treats, and spicy snacks.
+Spain is known for tapas, which are small appetizers that are typically served with beer or wine at local bars.
+Depending on which region you’re focusing on during your Spain travel itinerary, you’ll find a wide variety of fried foods, cold treats, and spicy snacks.

 Spanish Tapas

+In Granada, many of the local taverns and bars serve free tapas when you order a drink.
 Toward the end of your stay, spend an afternoon touring the city, hopping from tavern after tavern while tasting tapas.
+Keep an eye out for favorites like Iberico ham, manchego cheese, patatas bravas, and baby squid.

-Where to stay in Granada: The best hotels for sightseeing
+Where to stay for sightseeing

 Unlike other larger Spanish cities, choosing where to stay in Granada doesn’t need to be a massive chore.
-For travellers intent on checking out the city’s top destinations, the best areas to stay include Centro and the old Arab quarter in the Albayzin.
+For travelers intent on checking out the city’s top destinations, I’d recommend sticking to central areas like the Centro and the old Arab quarter in the Albayzin.
+Here are a few excellent hotels to start your search…

 • Hospes Palacio de los Patos: Occupying a former 19th-century palace, this luxury hotel is among the top picks in Granada for anyone looking to add a dash of sophistication to their stay in the city.
 Luxurious extras here include a sauna, Turkish bath, indoor pool, and massage service.